Our Farmers & Makers

 We've dedicated this new section to the hundreds of Hawai'i farmers and makers we have the pleasure of working with every year!
 We're visiting more of our vendors each month and sharing their interviews and Q&As here, so check back often!
 These hard-working folks and families make it possible for us to have the fresh and diverse selection you know and love.
 Learn more about who they are, what they do, and what drives them to do the vital work of providing food.

-What's been the most challenging part of your farming journey?
+What has been the most challenging thing during your farming journey?

 What is something you wish everyone who enjoyed your food knew about what you do?

 We wish folks understood the time it takes to create, maintain and harvest all that we farmers grow and process.

 What do you wish more people knew about farming in general?

 What's a helpful tip or trick you can share about the food you grow/raise?

 Don’t ignore your soils.
 Remember, soil is a living thing.
 Microbes, mulch, and compost are essential to healthy and productive plants.